 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Alcohol can cause serious complications when taken with melatonin, especially when an accident is involved.
 Additionally, alcohol disrupts sleep patterns, which may mean that melatonin loses its effectiveness.